 She has board certifications in pediatrics, neurology, with special qualifications in child neurology, clinical neurophysiology and epilepsy.

 Dr. Sirsi’s clinical interests include: childhood epilepsy, genetic epilepsy syndromes and management of intractable epilepsy, with treatments such as epilepsy surgery, ketogenic diet, neurostimulation and newer anti-seizure medications.
+She is currently involved with clinical trials for intractable epilepsy.

 Her research interests include: Dravet Syndrome and treatment, genetics of epilepsy and electroencephalographic abnormalities in children with autism.